 Exercise - Set up the environment

-In this unit, you'll use a script to deploy the existing eShopOnContainers app to AKS.
+In this unit, you'll use a script to deploy the existing eShopOnContainers app to Azure Kubernetes Service (AKS).

-- Open the Azure Cloud Shell in your browser.
+- Open Azure Cloud Shell in your browser.

 - Select a directory with access to the Azure subscription in which you want to create resources.

-- Select Bash from the environment drop-down in the upper left.
+- Select Bash from the environment dropdown list in the upper left.

 Run deployment script

 Run the following command in the command shell:

 . <(wget -q -O - https://aka.ms/microservices-aspnet-core-setup)